City-Bureau/city-scrapers/docs/_docs/04-development.md

 #### C. Create a Pull Request

 If your ready to submit your code to the project, you should create a pull request on GitHub.
 You can do this as early as you would like in order to get feedback from others working on the project.
-In this case, please mark your pull request as a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/){:target="\_blank"} when you create it.
-You can update this status when it is ready for review.

-Please include the issue number you're working on in the pull request description with a # in front of it (i.e. "Spider for issue #100).
-This links the PR directly to the issue it resolves and makes review on GitHub easier.
+When you go to open a pull request, you'll see a template with details pre-populated including a checklist of tasks to complete.
+Fill out the information as best you can (it's alright if you can't check everything off yet).
+It's designed to provide some reminders for tasks to complete as well as making review easier.
 You can use the rest of the description to explain anything you'd like a reviewer to know about the code.
 See [CONTRIBUTING.md](https://github.com/City-Bureau/city-scrapers/blob/master/CONTRIBUTING.md){:target="\_blank"} for more details.

 ### `Meeting` Items